-In 2021, the Centers for Medicare and Medicaid Services (CMS) created a new time-based policy for split (or shared) billing to account for when an E/M visit is performed by both a physician and a NP or PA who are in the same group.
+In July of 2021, the Centers for Medicare and Medicaid Services (CMS) proposed a new time-based policy for split (or shared) billing to account for when an E/M visit is performed by both a physician and a NP or PA who are in the same group.
 This new policy is part of CMS' on-going process to update all of Medicare's policies and payment rates around E/M services.
+On November 2nd, 2021, CMS finalized, with some amendments, their proposal to implement this new split (or shared) billing policy with a transitional year starting in January 2022.
+The policy is scheduled to go into full effect in January 2023.

-UPDATE: On November 2, 2022, CMS finalized a year-long delay of the full time-based criteria until 2024.
+UPDATE: In July 2022, CMS proposed delaying implementation of the full time-based criteria for an additional year, until 2024.
 SHM continues to monitor the impact of the policy, will be commenting on the proposed rule asking for additional changes, and continue to engage with members and other specialty stakeholders.
+SHM will update our guidance when the final rule is released later this year.